 - Frequency Response: 20Hz-20kHz

 - Max SPL: 144 dB.
-What is SPL?

 - Output Impedance: 100 Ohms

-- Signal to noise ratio: 20dB
+- Signal-to-noise ratio: 20dB

 - Color: Black